ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer. Use the menu to see other pages.

 Radioembolization is similar to chemoembolization, except that during radioembolization, a doctor places radioactive beads into the artery that supplies the tumor with blood.
 The beads deliver radiation therapy directly into the tumor when they become trapped in the small blood vessels of the tumor.

-Systemic therapy is the use of medication to slow the growth of or kill cancer cells.
-Medications circulate through the body and therefore can reach cancer cells throughout the body.
-Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
-Common ways to give systemic therapies include an intravenous (IV) tube placed into a vein using a needle, an injection into a muscle or under the skin, or in a pill or capsule that is swallowed (orally).
+This type of medication is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Medications are often given through an intravenous (IV) tube placed into a vein using a needle, an injection into a muscle or under the skin, or as a pill or capsule that is swallowed (orally).
+If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.

-The types of systemic therapies used for advanced HCC include:
+The types of medications used for advanced HCC include:

 The first-line treatment is the initial treatment given.
 First-line therapy options for advanced HCC include: